ryanworm/googleTrends_mentalHealth/README.md

   * Tobacco had no relation to chronic stress (R2 = 0) while cannabis still maintained a moderate correlation (R2 = .22) with chronic stress.

 ## Conclusion:
 Further research is indicated to evaluate the interrelationship between monthly Google search volume and indicators of mental health distress.
-Further development to automate data extraction and aggregation in progress, as well as weighting acute and chronic stress coefficients.
+Ongoing development includes automation of data extraction, aggregation, future stress forecasting (+1 month), and accurate weighting of acute and chronic stress coefficients.